 The Frenchmen and I rode dirt trails back to Lijiang.
-Passing through small villages and by abandoned monasteries Jacques' and Yves' conversation turned to food.
+Passing through small villages and abandoned monasteries Jacques' and Yves' conversation turned to food.

 "Je morts de fain."
 Jacques was heavy-set, but his clothing were noticeably loose.

 "I can't live on noodles and rice."
 Jacques came from Nice.
-"I want Oysters and bottle of cold vin blanc."
+"I want Oysters and bottle of vin blanc."